onedata/onedata-documentation/docs/user-guide/shares.md

 ### Listing per space

 Open a **Space** > **Shares, Open Data** tab, which lists all shares created in the space.
-Clicking on a share item on the right pane will open [a single share management view](#share-management-view), while dots-menu for the provides share operations: **Rename**, **Remove share**, and **Copy public URL**.
+Clicking on a Share item on the right pane will open [a single share management view](#share-management-view), while dots-menu for the provides share operations: **Rename**, **Remove share**, and **Copy public URL**.